Who are the people behind Theatre People?

 Not surprisingly, Theatre People is designed by theatre people, written by theatre people, marketed by theatre people, for theatre people.
 The staff of Theatre People don’t just know their audience, they are the audience, contributing every day to the community through creative as well as business pursuits.

 Theatre People began twelve years ago, when a group of disgruntled thespians got together because they were tired of the low quality publications and websites the theatre community had available to them.
 The founders of Theatre People wanted to create a community, not just a website, and thanks to the involvement of a dedicated core team of staff and literally hundreds of casual contributors, we've grown year on year and are now widely recognized as the premier resource of our kind.

 Chris Hughes – Business Manager/Editor In Chief

 Chris is a founding partner of Theatre People.
 Over the the past thirteen years, he has made his mark on the theatre community as an actor, singer and dancer, appearing in over thirty large scale productions.
 Chris made his professional theatre debut in as a principal performer in Follies In Concert at the Crown Showroom.
 The many faces of Hughesy have been spotlit in lead and principal roles in Anything Goes, Sweet Charity, Oklahoma, Bye Bye Birdie, The Wiz, Chess, Hot Mikado, Grease , Pirates of Penzance and Jesus Christ Superstar, The Hot Mikado, Whitehorse’s West Side Story and most recently is Johnny O’Keefe in CLOC’s Shout! and is currently directing Phantom of the Opera for Windmill Theatre Company.
-Chris has earned multiple nominations by the Music Theatre Guild for his performances in various roles over the years including a best director nomination for the critically acclaimed productions of Assassins and Phantom of the Opera.
+Chris has earned multiple nominations by the Music Theatre Guild for his performances in various roles over the years including two best director nominations for the critically acclaimed productions of Assassins and Phantom of the Opera.
 By day, Chris is an Executive Headhunter for search firm, Alex Kaar.

 Sally Hughes – Administration Manager